Auckland schoolboy rugby: A cauldron of noise and colour at Auckland Grammar

 St Peter's scramble

-St Peter's notched another very good result in beating Kelston 20-3 at The Cage.
+St Peter's notched another good result in beating Kelston 20-3 at The Cage.

 Coach Dave Thomas suggested that scoreline didn't quite reflect what a tough haul it had been against quality opposition, given his team scored with the late play of the day.